 The same thing can happen to a sales manager when it comes to recruiting.
 Continuously source enough candidates into your funnel.
 The key here is to build up a funnel of passive candidates that you can recruit when you’re allowed to make that next hire, or need to fill that open spot.

-3. Building team unity requires activities outside the office.
+3. Build team unity even outside the office.

 To me, managing a team of salespeople is like coaching a team of tennis players or golfers.
 Everyone may work on the same team, but they all have individual numbers.
 How do you create cohesion among the team?